New Zealand votes to legalize euthanasia — but not marijuana

 Legalizing the drug, he said, “grows economic and workforce development opportunities, strengthens public health and safety, and offers a unique opportunity to advance social equity and justice.”

-But New Zealand’s center-right National party, which opposed legalization, hailed the result as a “victory for common sense.”
+But New Zealand’s center-right National Party, which opposed legalization, hailed the result as a “victory for common sense.”
 In a statement, it said the country would be “healthier, safer and more successful” by maintaining the ban on the substance.